ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

     Nov 18 13:11:50 ipfabric-howto1118135353 arangod[888]: 2022-11-18T13:11:50Z [888] INFO [cf3f4] ArangoDB (version 3.5.7 [linux]) is ready for business.
 Have fun!
     ```

-## Check if there are any failed services
+## Check if There Are Any Failed Services

 ```shell
 systemctl --failed